port-experimental/super-github-metrics/README.md

 - **Smart Rotation**: Automatically switches to next available token when rate limits are hit
 - **Token Reactivation**: Previously exhausted tokens become available again after reset time
 - **Backward Compatibility**: Single token configurations continue to work unchanged
+- **Intelligent Decision Making**: Only rotates tokens when beneficial (multiple tokens available)

+#### Token Rotation Logic

+The system intelligently determines when to rotate tokens based on the number of available tokens and their current status:

+**Single Token Scenario:**
+- When rate limit is exceeded: Waits for reset time instead of attempting rotation
+- When rate limit is low (≤5 requests): Adds conservative delay instead of rotation
+- When rate limit is getting low (≤20 requests): Adds small delay

+**Multiple Token Scenario:**
+- When rate limit is exceeded: Finds the best available token considering both remaining requests and reset times
+- When rate limit is low (≤5 requests): Only rotates if a significantly better token is available (20% improvement in score)
+- When rate limit is getting low (≤20 requests): Adds small delay

+**Token Scoring Algorithm:**
+- **Available Tokens**: Score = remaining requests
+- **Unavailable Tokens**: Score = limit / minutes until reset (higher score for tokens that reset sooner)
+- **Recently Reset Tokens**: Automatically marked as available with full limit score
+- **Rotation Threshold**: Only switches if new token has 20% better score than current token

 #### Configuration